Effects of pornography on young people: Research

 In an examination of three Swedish surveys among high-school seniors, Svedin et al. found that watching deviant pornography was associated with worse mental health among boys in two surveys and among girls in one survey.
 In one survey, both infrequent and frequent pornography watching showed increased risk for poor mental health compared to moderate watching among boys.
 Factors such as parental unemployment, controlling parenting, and sexual abuse were more consistently associated with poor mental health than solely pornography consumption by itself.

 A 2023 review found that teenagers consider watching pornography a normal part of life, but at the same time they could develop unrealistic views of sexuality due to it.

 Jonny Hunt (2024) states that there is no empirical evidence supporting the public claims made by porn prohibitionists and NoFap advocates, stating their claims lack scientific basis.
-In his 2021 book, Sex Ed for Grown-Ups: How to Talk to Children and Young People about Sex and Relationships, Hunt says that There is a tendency to blame porn for wider social problems, however porn does not exist in a vacuum.
-It is part of culture and society as a whole, which means it will always be difficult to determine if porn is the actual cause of harm.
-He also says "There is particularly little evidence of any harms of pornography consumption on young people (Marston, 2018)."
+Hunt (2024) said about various claims that pornography harms the youth: "However, findings have been inconsistent, with limited evidence to support any of these claims, especially in terms of young people (Martyniuk & Stulhofer, 2018; Vandenbosch & van Oosten, 2018; Štulhofer et al., 2019). [...]
+Firstly, there seems to be an implication that pornography exists in a vacuum and does not itself reflect the cultural norms and sexual scripts available and constructed elsewhere in society (Simon & Gagnon, 2003)."

+In a 2024 systematic review of peer-reviewed articles published between 2000 and 2022, researchers said:

+We could determine associations between pornography consumption and demographic variables (e.g., age, gender), personal characteristics (e.g., [sexual] sensation seeking, sexual interest and experience, general risk behavior), environmental variables (e.g., peers, family), attitudes (e.g., gender role attitudes, permissive sexual attitudes), behavior (e.g. sexual risk behaviour, sexting) and sexual aggression (e.g., sexual cybervictimization, grooming).